Shared Folder Settings

 If you do not select the This share requires access credentials check box, Veeam Agent for Microsoft Windows will connect to the shared folder using the NT AUTHORITY\SYSTEM account of the computer where the product is installed.
 You can use this scenario if the Veeam Agent computer is joined to the Active Directory domain.
 In this case, you can simply grant Full Control access on the shared folder and underlying file system to the computer account (DOMAIN\COMPUTERNAME$).

-- If you have selected the Server type at the Job Mode step of the wizard, in the Restore points to keep on disk field, specify the number of restore points for which you want to store backup files in the target location.
-By default, Veeam Agent for Microsoft Windows keeps backup files created for 14 latest restore points.
-After this number is exceeded, Veeam Agent for Microsoft Windows will remove the earliest restore points from the backup chain.
+- From the Retention policy list, select days and specify the number of days for which you want to store backup files in the target location.
+By default, Veeam Backup & Replication keeps backup files for 7 days except days when no backup files are created.
+After this period is over, Veeam Backup & Replication will remove the earliest restore points from the backup chain.

 - Click Advanced to specify advanced settings for the backup job.
 To learn more, see Specify Advanced Backup Settings.